The Real Costs and Benefits of Open Source Data Platforms

 And they wanted this information as soon as possible in real time.
 They looked at two different types of open source.
 Um, one of them, the one that they worked on first.
 That was the story that Tony told that got de supported as they spent a year of development, unfortunately.
 So then, yeah, looked again, uh, options.
 One of the open source things that they did, the identification and evaluation and testing that one didn’t scale.
 Um, as, as they needed, I was talking 10 billion events a day, a that needs a process and they just couldn’t get that performance.
 So this other piece of open source, um, and it also didn’t have all the required features they needed and they chose us because we have this, uh, necessary scalability and also the sequel based processing and analytics so they could built out of the state of affairs and update them and build additional applications really quickly.

-Speaker 3: 00:53:49 So key takeaways really are that this blended approach does all that work that you would need to do to identify and evaluate and choose and integrate and maintain, um, all of those bits of opensource and provides it all for you without you having to worry about abstracted away so that you can use it very easily.
+So key takeaways really are that this blended approach does all that work that you would need to do to identify and evaluate and choose and integrate and maintain all of those bits of open source and provides it all for you without you having to worry about abstracted away so that you can use it very easily.
 But also it key integrates with open source.
 You may have chosen already, so if you already have your own Capitan class so you don’t have to use the one we ship with, we can integrate with that.
 Um, as if it was ours.
 Um, if you already have Hadoop we can read and write from that for you.
 Um, but you, our solution is also enterprise grade and you can get started much faster and more cost efficiently.
 And you know, we basically take the best of open source that we have chosen that we have gone through all that process and bundle it with a unique IP.
 That office is patented technology for realtime integration analytics provides you the UI for building everything, the ease of use end to end security, reliability and scalability and gives you this ability to build dashboards and visualizations in a single platform.
 So that’s the end of my part of the presentation and we will now open it up for the Q. And.
 A

 Thanks so much Dave and Tony.
-I’d like to remind everyone to submit your questions via the Q and a panel on the right hand side of your screen.
+I’d like to remind everyone to submit your questions via the Q&A panel on the right hand side of your screen.
 While we’re waiting, I’ll mention that a link to the recording of today’s Webinar will be emailed to you within the next day or so.
 Feel free to share this link with your colleagues.
 Now let’s turn to our questions.
 Our first question is, does CDC need to be turned on in the database for Striim to handle CDC from it?

 Great.
 Thanks.
 Our next question, um, when it comes to real time data integration, how does Striim differ with other products in the market?
 Okay.